 If you’re reading this, you probably understand the importance of influencer marketing.
 If your brand wants to create a great influencer-led effort, these four factors should be present...

 1. Establish your Social Channels

-There are a number of great social media platforms for e-commerce brands looking to carry out a social commerce strategy.
-We’re big fans of Facebook and TikTok, but we recommend that brands start with Instagram.
-If you’re going for the gold, which is brand awareness, engagement and sales, Instagram is likely to be your best bet due to the features we mentioned earlier.
+There are several great social media platforms for e-commerce brands looking to carry out a social commerce strategy.
+We’re big fans of Facebook and TikTok, but we recommend for brands to start with Instagram.
+If you’re going for the gold, which is brand awareness, engagement, and sales, Instagram is likely to be your best bet due to the features we mentioned earlier.

 2. Identify Ideal Influencers

 There are tons and tons of influencers out there, but you shouldn’t use any random one.
 You’ll need to do some research to separate the wheat from the chaff.